stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 In my opinion, these knowledge investments basically always have a positive ROI, even *for all parties involved.*

-E.g. even if it looks like you're "wasting your colleague's time" by asking an annoying question, the net productivity gain to the organization will be higher, because now instead of you being stuck for 4 hours, you were unstuck after an hour with a 10 minute "interruption" investment from your colleague.
-So 10 minutes saved you 3 hours, which is huge to the organization.
+E.g. even if it looks like you're "wasting your colleague's time" by asking an annoying question, the net productivity gain to the organization will be higher, because now instead of you being stuck for 4 hours, you were unstuck after an hour with a 30 minute "interruption" investment from your colleague.
+So 30 minutes saved you 3 hours, which is huge to the organization.

-Or, even for your interrupted colleague themself, their investment should mean that, as your small improvements compound over time, the next week, next month, next year, you'll be that much more capable and be a net gain to their own work, e.g. their commits, code reviews, design docs, etc.
+And even for your interrupted colleague, who "lost" 30 real minutes + another hour to get back into their own flow, their investment in you should mean that, as your small improvements compound over time, the next week, next month, next year, you'll be that much more capable and be a net gain to their own work, by being able to bring value to their commits, their code reviews, their design docs, etc.

 Basically: be selfish in learning, but selfless in sharing.